 Strengthen gender equality and ensure equal treatment between women and men, as well as persons belonging to minorities, regardless of religion or belief, ethnic or national origins, race, sex, language, sexual orientation, gender identity, ability or other ground in social, political and economic life;

 Take further measures to strengthen the implementation of legislation against gender based violence, including awareness-raising of both the general population and of specific professional groups, such as the police, and in particular in rural areas.
-Increase the access of victims to counselling services and shelters;
+Increase the access of victims to counselling services, housing and shelters;

-Increase the access of victims to counselling services and shelters;
+Increase the access of victims, including persons belonging to minorities, to counselling services and shelters, as well as post-shelter economic empowerment programmes;

 Improve gender based violence data collection, analysis and reporting.
-Support combating gender based violence at local level through greater involvement of local actors, , and CSOs;
+Support combating gender-based violence at local level through greater involvement and strengthening of local actors, such as municipalities, social workers and CSOs;

-As part of the Human Rights Strategy and Action Plan develop and implement a comprehensive equality policy ensuring the enjoyment of equal rights by persons belonging to vulnerable groups in society.
+As part of the Human Rights Strategy and Action Plan develop and implement a comprehensive approaches ensuring the enjoyment of equal rights by persons belonging to minorities and vulnerable groups in society.

 Medium-term priorities